nsaini-us/ex280prep/README.md

 After fixing the deployment (yaml or the issue at hand), the deployment might have timed out by the time the issue was fixed.
 In order to push the deployment a new "rollout" might be needed. <br/>

 `oc rollout latest dc/demo`

+An example app was deployed where the endpoint wasn't working.
+After troubleshooting it was found the name of the service was defined with app tagname was mis spelled.
+Had to fix the typo to get the service working again.
+Another case was where instead of Route an Ingress with the wrong hostname was defined.
+When you delete the route, the route was re-created by openshift with a different route-name but still having the wrong hostname.
+To fix, we had to edit the Ingress configuration with the correct hostname.
+Once that was done, the correct route was generated and started working!